bloqchain/Simple-Escrow/README.md

 ## Environment ##

-This dapp was built leveraging the Truffle scaffolding generated with 'truffle init' to lay out fundamental folders / files.
+This dapp was built leveraging the minimal Truffle scaffolding generated with 'truffle init' command to lay out baseline folders / files.
 Desktop app Ganache (from Truffle) is used as operating blockchain.
 OpenZeppelin safeguards are used as needed to minimize vulnerabilities and attack surfaces, such as 'SafeMath.'

 ## Deployment ##